Kunai: Weapon

+Although a basic tool, the kunai, in the hands of a martial arts expert, could be used as a multi-functional weapon.

 Many ninja weapons were adapted from farming tools, not unlike those used by Shaolin monks in China.

-Since kunai were cheaply produced farming tools of proper size and weight and could be easily sharpened, they were readily available to be converted into simple weapons.
-As a weapon, the kunai is larger and heavier than a shuriken and with the grip could also be used in hand-to-hand combat more readily than a shuriken.
+Since kunai were cheaply produced farming tools of proper size and weight and could be easily sharpened, they were readily available to be converted into simple weapons for covert uses.

+Ninjutsu

+The kunai is commonly associated with the ninja, who in folklore used them to climb walls.

 As with ninjutsu, the exaggeration persistent in ninja myths played a large role in creating the popular culture image of kunai.

-In fictional depictions of ninjas, the kunai is commonly portrayed as a steel knife that is used for stabbing or particularly throwing, sometimes confusing it with the shuriken.
+In fictional depictions of ninjas, the kunai is commonly portrayed as a steel knife that is used for stabbing or particularly throwing, sometimes confused with the shuriken.

-Masonry

-The kunai was used in masonry to shape stonework.